ASSEMBLY HALL, ETOBICOKE

 Click here to view Assembly Hall in Google Maps.

-Venue and Access Guide coming soon!
+Venue + Access Guide coming soon!

 Lakeshore Dance Series events take place at Assembly Hall, located at 1 Colonel Samuel Smith Dr, Etobicoke, ON M8V 4B6